 Go for contrast in your home interior colours

 Minimalism is all about monochromes, usually whites or greyscale.
-On the other hand pure maximalism is all about adding many colours and patterns in a home, or even in a single room.
+On the other hand, pure maximalism is all about adding many colours and patterns in a home, or even in a single room.
 Instead of opting for the same shade for all the walls of a room, use a contrasting bold colour or pattern on one wall to create a statement or accent wall.
 For instance, a teal-coloured wall in a grey room can give the space that burst of colour that makes it contemporary and chic.
-Or go for a textured wallpaper in dull gold in a room dominated by creams.
+Or go for a textured wallpaper in dull gold in a place dominated by creams.
 If you want to use the same shade for all the walls, you can add pops of colour with the curtains and soft furnishing.
 Indigo tye and dye curtains in a bare white room, paired with white and indigo cushions on the sofas and chairs will make for a great look